SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/theme_03.png)

 **Congratulations** with this you can now access the SAP Task Center applications via the BTP Launchpad service !!!
-In the next excercise we will configure "Single-Sign-On" (SSO) with SAP Cloud Identity Services.
+In the next exercise we will configure "Single-Sign-On" (SSO) with SAP Cloud Identity Services.

 ## Exercise 1.4 Enable Single-Sign-On (SSO) for SAP Task Center